halbs13/Dynamics-NAV-Payroll/au-payroll-single-touch-payroll-processing.md

 Select Yes

-Payfocus will now generate the file as shown below.
+Payfocus will now generate the file.